alekseikukin/polcon/list_of_functions.md

 [RetardanceOfPaddle](RetardanceOfPaddle.m) - return retardace of a single paddle of polarization controller

-[Polarizer](Polarizer.m) - return Jones matrix of a polarizer placed at an angle
+[PolarizerRC](PolarizerRC.m) - return Jones matrix of a polarizer placed at an angle

 [LosslessFiber](LosslessFiber.m) - retur Jones matrix for lossless fiber transmission